 As noted a few paragraphs above, "Bank Address" is not cascaded.
 It is at the same level as Bank Name.
 When you choose a Bank Name, the Bank Address will be selected based on the location of the item selected in the 'Bank Name' list so long as a group name is provided to tie the two together.

 The cascading links are set out after a colon (which mere indicates the cascade.
 It also requires a '!groupname!'.

 We provide an alternative approach to cascading which more 'intimately' links the top level to the secondary levels.
 Instead of linking by !groupname!, you can link the lists in the following, perhaps more direct, fashion.

 Requirement: The two fields must appear on the same page of the Instant Database screen and must be adjacent to each other.

 Setup: The first element must reflect the top-level.
 In the above example, [*PropertyTypes*] would appear exactly in that fashion.
 The next level is the top level with the addition of the word "Sub". e.g., [*PropertyTypes*sub].
 (The 'sub' means that it is a sub-category of 'PropertyTypes'.

-When the appropriate value is selected from the list shown in the Instant Database screen (and continuing with the above example, it will be from the *PropertyTypes* list, i.e., "Residential or Office or Commercial, Service or Commercial, Heavy Industry", the appropriate sub-list (in this case, we selected 'Residential" will show in the immediately following line on the Instant Database screen, like this:
+When the appropriate value is selected from the list shown in the Instant Database screen (and continuing with the above example, it will be from the *PropertyTypes* list, i.e., "Residential or Office or Commercial, Service or Commercial, Heavy Industry"), the appropriate sub-list (in this case, we selected "Residential") will show in the line immediately following, like this:

 Select item from parent list (1) and the sub-list (2) is populated with the proper values.